glglak/tap-dash-react-native-game/README.md

 ## GitHub Actions Build Notes

 The GitHub Actions workflow:
-1. Sets up a clean Linux environment with Java and Node.js
+1. Sets up a clean Linux environment with Java 11 and Node.js 16
 2. Installs all dependencies
 3. Runs the Gradle patch to fix compatibility issues
-4. Creates a temporary keystore for signing the app
+4. Creates a debug keystore for signing the app
 5. Builds the app in the specified format (AAB or APK)
-6. Makes the build available for download
+6. Creates a GitHub Release with the build file attached

 No local setup required - everything happens in GitHub's cloud environment.